Route Grade Votings

 Total votes cast 77

 The tall straight flake is wide, awkward and slippery but cams in the horizontal breaks make it safe enough.
-Swarm up the flake to a high ledge with huge wobbly block and finish up the short wall behind, or step left onto the arete for more exposure.
+Swarm up the flake to a high ledge with a huge wobbly block and finish up the short wall behind, or step left onto the arete for more exposure.

 Login to your ROCKFAX account to add your comments - Search for comments.